phixarhasse/coffeebot/README.md

 ## How to Install the Bot

 The instructions assumes a working Python 3 enviroment.
-On `apt`-based operating systems try something like `sudo apt install python3-pip python3-venv pkg-config libcairo2-dev python3-dev libgirepository1.0-dev`.
+On `apt`-based operating systems try something like `sudo apt install python3-pip python3-venv`.

 ### _Note: The bot is currently calibrated for a Moccamaster KBG744 AO-B (double brewer)._